SchmidtRichard/Authentication-Security/README.md

       */
       if (foundUser) {

+        /*
-        //Hash function - now compare the hash inside the DB with the hashed version of the user's password if (foundUser.password === password) {
+        Hash function - now compare the hash inside the DB with the hashed version of the user's password
+        */
+        if (foundUser.password === password) {
           res.render("secrets");
         }